top of page

 "(I have the) C-Tug with the SandtrakZ wheels.
 Can't beat it in soft sand."

-That’s why it’s not a coincidence that we happen to be dealers of the C-Tug.
+It’s no coincidence that we happen to be dealers of both the C-Tug and the TowNStow BarCart.
 You can read more about them and/or purchase them right here on our website!

 Angle Oar LLC's mission is getting people with limited strength or mobility kayaking for the first time and keeping experienced paddlers there longer!
 We provide adaptive paddles, outriggers and other equipment to people with shoulder problems, physical disabilities or limited upper body strength due to age, injury or ability.